Financial Aid Policies

 If your financial aid has been awarded prior to the payment deadline (check online at MyMontcalm for the actual payment deadline each semester), your aid will be electronically credited toward your tuition charges.
 If your financial aid award does not cover full tuition and fees, you must be prepared to pay the difference.
 If your financial aid award has not been approved by the payment deadline, you must pay your own tuition.

 Federal Direct Stafford Loans that have been certified by MCC and approved by the Department of Education will be considered as pending aid.
 If your loan was not certified or approved by the Department of Education prior to the payment due date, be prepared to pay your own tuition.

-Attendance and/or participation is verified from your instructors for aid to be paid to your account.
-If you are in a class with a late start date, you must be attending at least six credits prior to loans being disbursed to your account.
-Grant funds will not be disbursed until after the late start class has begun and all other class attendance has been verified.
+Participation is verified from your instructors for aid to be paid to your account.
+If you are in a class with a late start date, you must be participating in at least six credits prior to loans being disbursed to your account.
+Grant funds will not be disbursed until after the late start class has begun and all other class participation has been verified.

 Grant, scholarship and loan refunds will be issued by check when there is a credit balance on your account.
 One semester loans will be paid in two separate disbursements.
 For more information on actual disbursement dates, visit the Finances tab after logging into MyMontcalm.